wp-plugins/wishpond-social-campaigns/readme.txt

 Social Sweepstakes and Social Offers are both extremely cost effective.

-* It is free to create and preview an offer or a sweepstakes campaign.
+* You can run unlimited campaigns for free for the first month.
-* Wishpond Social Sweepstakes costs $25 per campaign.
-This is a flat fee regardless of how many people participate in the sweepstakes.
+* Wishpond Social Sweepstakes costs $9 per month after the first month of free trial.
+You can run as many sweepstakes as you want and get as many participants as you like.
-* Wishpond Social Offers costs $25 per campaign.
+* Wishpond Social Offers also costs $9 per month after the first month of free trial.

 = Can I try out Social Campaigns free? =

-It is free to create a Wishpond account, and you can create and preview a Social Offer or Social Sweepstakes before you decide to publish it.
-In order to publish your campaign you must first pay for it.
+Yes, you can try Social Campaigns completely free for the first month.

 = What is the difference between Social Offers and Social Sweepstakes? =